jeremenichelli/jeremenichelli.github.io/_posts/2016-07-07-building-a-component-based-app-react.md

 Once you've resolved the tooling part, enclosing each component as a module is the best way to organize an application that might scale in time.

-The **SearchBox** component example shown above, it can be easily imported to compose more complex components or views.
+The **SearchBox** component example shown previously can be easily imported to compose more complex components or views.

 ```js
 import React, { Component } from 'react';